Jump To: Table of Contents | Civil Decisions | Short Civil Decisions

 Good afternoon.

-Following are our summaries of the civil decisions of the Court of Appeal for Ontario for the week of April 14, 2025.
-Family law was the theme of the week.
+Following are our summaries of the civil decisions of the Court of Appeal for Ontario for the week of April 6, 2026.

 Continue Reading